joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5642476/2024/07/16/tony-clark-mlbpa-union-power-struggle/

 **At Moms for Liberty Event, Ron DeSantis Was a Throwback to an Earlier Time**\
-`At an event in Milwaukee on Tuesday, Gov. Ron DeSantis of Florida and the conservative parents’ rights group Moms for Liberty recalled what might have been in the 2024 presidential race.`\
+`An event in Milwaukee on Tuesday hosted by the conservative group Moms for Liberty and featuring Gov. Ron DeSantis of Florida recalled what might have been in the 2024 presidential race.`\
 https://nytimes.com/2024/07/16/us/politics/desantis-moms-for-liberty-rnc.html

 **“We are facing an invasion on our southern border, not figuratively, a literal invasion.
 11.5 million people have crossed our border illegally under Joe Biden.”**\